qdrant/landing_page/qdrant-landing/content/documentation/cloud/create-cluster.md

 You will need to connect to your new Qdrant Cloud cluster.
 Follow [**Authentication**](/documentation/cloud/authentication/) to create one or more API keys.

-You can also scale your cluster both horizontally andvertically.
+You can also scale your cluster both horizontally and vertically.
 Read more in [**Cluster Scaling**](/documentation/cloud/cluster-scaling/).

 If a new Qdrant version becomes available, you can upgrade your cluster.
 See [**Cluster Upgrades**](/documentation/cloud/cluster-upgrades/).